Engagement Rings for Active Lifestyles

 For people wanting an active lifestyle ring with a center stone, you should really only consider diamond rings.
 Diamonds are the hardest stone, and no other stones come even close.
 How do we know this?
 Jewelers and geologists alike have been using the Mohs Hardness scale to measure the hardness of gems and minerals for hundreds of years.
 Diamonds rank a 10 out of 10, meaning that no other known stones are able to scratch them.
-Moissanite comes in second place, rating a 9.25 and sapphires are a 9, but the Mohs scale isn’t linear.
-Though their one point apart on the scale, a diamond is much harder…four times as hard as a sapphire.
+Moissanite comes in second place, rating a 9.25, and sapphires are a 9, but the Mohs scale isn’t linear.
+Though they are one point apart on the scale, a diamond is much harder…four times as hard as a sapphire.

 Large Accent Stones